mrocklin/blog/_posts/work/2015-03-16-Fast-Serialization.md

 should use the `protocol=2` keyword argument to pickle.
 This option isn't well known but strongly impacts preformance.

+*Note: Aaron Meurer notes in the comments that for Python 3 users `protocol=3` is already default.
+Python 3 users can trust the default `protocol=` setting to be efficient and should not specify `protocol=2`.*

 <img src="{{ BASE_PATH }}/images/serialize-subset.png"
      alt="Time costs to serialize numeric data"
      width="50%" align="right">